Transferee Using Military PCS Orders

 • Do you reside on base?
 Yes

-• Example 2: PCS stationed to state A, lives off base in state A
+Scenario 2: Buyer stationed in state A, lives off base in state A

 If the transferee is a member of the Armed Forces on active duty and is acquiring a firearm in the same state as both his/her permanent duty station and his/her residence, the transferee should record his/her residence address in item 10.
 The transferee’s permanent duty station address in addition to the transferee’s current residence address is not required.